Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ### Config Archiver

-The Config Archiver is a tool that allows you to move ACA configuration from one environment to another.
+The Config Archiver is a tool that allows you to move Content Accelerator configuration from one environment to another.
 There are two methods, Export and Import.

-When exporting an ACA configuration, you can choose to include user preferences or not.
-If you chose to include them, it will bring over all user preferences that exist in the ACA environment (you should only do this if moving configs between a Dev, QA, Prod environments where the same users will be using the system in each environment).
+When exporting an Content Accelerator configuration, you can choose to include user preferences or not.
+If you chose to include them, it will bring over all user preferences that exist in the Content Accelerator environment (you should only do this if moving configs between a Dev, QA, Prod environments where the same users will be using the system in each environment).

-To import an ACA configuration all you need to do is upload the archived config zip file and click Import.
+To import an Content Accelerator configuration all you need to do is upload the archived config zip file and click Import.

 ### License Manager

-The ACA license manager allows an Administrator to view the current license information and import a new license if needed.
+The Content Accelerator license manager allows an Administrator to view the current license information and import a new license if needed.

 ## Action Configuration

 While many actions require little to no configuration beyond enabling the action, some more complicated actions have additional configuration options.
-See the [ACA Features](https://github.com/tsgrp/HPI/wiki#ocms-features) section for further details about how to configure certain commonly used actions in ACA.
+See the [Content Accelerator Features](https://github.com/tsgrp/HPI/wiki#ocms-features) section for further details about how to configure certain commonly used actions in Content Accelerator.
 Individual action links listed in the table below.

 ### Addition Action Configuration Information